 Most importantly, real money is at stake.
 Why not prepare a little and increase comfort levels, so that next trip to the casino is as fun as possible?

-Starting with the most profitable table game at (in terms of revenue) the world’s biggest gambling destinations like Las Vegas and Macau, Baccarat is a simple game with three primary wager types:
+Starting with the most profitable table game at (in terms of revenue) the world’s biggest gambling destinations like Las Vegas and Macau, baccarat is a simple game with three primary wager types:

-Game play and odds
+Gameplay and odds

-Getting started in Baccarat
+Getting started in baccarat

-A round of Baccarat
+A round of baccarat

 The dealer will deal two cards face up for the player and two for the banker after all bets are set.
-Hand totals range from zero to nine, and in the case of the sum of two cards totaling more than ten, only the second digit of that number matters.
+Hand totals range from zero to nine, and in the case of the sum of two cards totaling more than 10, only the second digit of that number matters.
 For example, a King and a Queen equal zero while a five and a six equal one.

 If a player’s total is five or less, a third card is drawn.
-In the event the Player has a hand value of six or seven and stands, the Banker will hit on a total of five or less.
-The rule that supersedes all is that if either the Player or Banker has a total of eight or nine, both sides stand.
+In the event the player has a hand value of six or seven and stands, the banker will hit on a total of five or less.
+The rule that supersedes all is that if either the player or banker has a total of eight or nine, both sides stand.

 How to gain an edge

-Though many have tried different theories and strategies, gaining an edge in Baccarat traditionally comes from reduced commission on the Banker.
-Baccarat is not a countable game like Blackjack.
+Though many have tried different theories and strategies, gaining an edge in baccarat traditionally comes from reduced commission on the banker.
+Baccarat is not a countable game like blackjack.

-In fairly current events, world famous gambler Phil Ivey entered a legal battle with both an American and British casino by edge sorting, an advantage play that uses slight manufacturer defects on the back of cards which hint whether a card might be a Jack, Queen, King; an Ace; a two or three; or a four through nine.
+In fairly current events, world famous gambler Phil Ivey entered a legal battle with both an American and British casino by edge-sorting.
+This is an advantage play that uses slight manufacturer defects on the back of cards that hint whether a card might be a Jack, Queen, King; an Ace; a two or three; or a four through nine.

-Craps is potentially a much more complex game even though everything comes down to the roll of the dice (two six-sided die).
-The reason why is that there are many potential bets, bets which often cancel each other out, and a variety of odds to consider.
+Craps is potentially a much more complex table game even though everything comes down to the roll of the dice (two six-sided dice).
+The reason why is that there are many potential bets.
+These bets often cancel each other out, and there’s a variety of odds to consider.

 The Boxman oversees the action for security and accuracy.
 The Stickman controls the dice and the bets.
-At a standard Craps table, these individuals stand opposite each other.
+At a standard craps table, these individuals stand opposite each other.
 This is the bare minimum.
-Often at a busy, full-sized table, two other employees, traditional dealers, move chips around and pay off bets from opposite ends of the felt.
+Often, at a busy, full-sized table, two other employees, traditional dealers, move chips around and pay off bets from opposite ends of the felt.

 This is marked by a puck, white with “ON” on one side and black with “OFF” on the other.
 Before a point can be established the shooter must roll the dice to try and establish the point.
 This is called the come out roll.
 In order to shoot on the come out roll, a player must have a wager on either the pass line or don’t pass line.

-The entirety of Craps terminology is not something that can be summarized in a fraction of an article; however, this author will introduce more terms as they are related to bet options.
+The entirety of craps terminology is not something that can be summarized in a fraction of an article; however, this author will introduce more terms as they are related to bet options.

 Remember how a shooter has to have a line bet in order to roll the dice?
-Before a point is established, a pass line bet wins on a come out roll of seven or eleven and loses when the dice turn up a total of two, three, or twelve.
-On the flip side, a shooter with a wager on the don’t pass wins on two or three, pushes on twelve, and loses on seven or eleven.
+Before a point is established, a pass line bet wins on a come out roll of seven or 11.
+It loses when the dice turn up a total of two, three, or 12.
+On the flip side, a shooter with a wager on the don’t pass wins on two or three, pushes on 12, and loses on seven or 11.

-Probability dictates that a seven will be rolled one-sixth of the time.
+Probability dictates that a seven will be rolled one sixth of the time.
 A player keeps rolling point after point regardless of whether they bet the pass or don’t pass.
 After a point has been established and a player rolls a seven, a moment is taken to clear (or sometimes pay) bets on the table.
 The dice are “washed” or mixed up on the felt, and the next shooter to the last shooter’s left picks exactly two dice out of the mix of six or eight.

 House edge and the odds bet

 This means that the max odds one can place to back up their pass line bet is three times on points of 4 or 10, four times on points of 5 or 9, and five times on points of 6 or 8.
 The same limits mean that don’t pass odds can be up to six times the don’t pass line bet.

-Other Craps bets
+Other craps bets

 COME bets are just like line bets on a second point (and can only be placed after a point has been established).
-FIELD bets are one-roll bets where, depending on house rules, a roll of 2 and 12 pay either 2:1 or 3:1 (one or the other but not both); 3, 4, 9, 10, 11 pay even money.
+FIELD bets are one-roll bets where, depending on house rules, a roll of 2 and 12 pay either 2:1 or 3:1 (one or the other but not both): three, four, nine, 10, 11 pay even money.

 Three Card Poker